2025 is the International Year of Co•operatives

 IN THE COMMUNITY

 • Co-op Month Proclamation.
 Submitting a local Co-op Month proclamation is a great way to raise awareness of the difference that co-ops make in our communities every day!
 Download our template “Co-op Month Proclamation” to adapt and submit to your city or town.
-In 2022, the NFCA secured proclamations by Massachusetts and Vermont Governors, and on the national level The U.S. House of Representatives introduced a Co-op Month resolution.
-In 2023 the City of Keene, NH and Boston, MA made proclamations and the Secretary of the U.S. Department of Agriculture.
+In 2025, the NFCA has recieved proclamations from the Governors of Massachusetts, New Hampshire, and Vermont so far!

 • Organize a Co-op Month Event.
 Work with other co-ops and credit unions in the community to organize a Co-op Month Cookout with information tables, or a Film Showing and discussion forum with a video that includes information on co-ops such as: